 Help beautify AHRC NYC residences and schools.
 Volunteer groups spend a few hours to a full day helping to clean and plant gardens, paint murals or assist with special renovation projects.

 Host a supply drive to help the people that we support.
 Our current needs include garden supplies, art supplies and acrylic yarn and personal care products.

-To Volunteer for any of these programs: Hands-on Peer to Peer Friendships, Employment Mentoring, I-PREP, Money Makes Sense, Creative Connections, Gardening Renovation and Upkeep, Supply Drives, or our Recreation Programs, contact Karen Zuckerman, Director of Volunteering and Corporate Engagement, email Karen Zuckeman or call 212-895-3393.
+To Volunteer for any of these programs: Employment Mentoring, I-PREP, Money Makes Sense, Creative Connections, Gardening Renovation and Upkeep, Supply Drives, or our Recreation Programs, contact Karen Zuckerman, Director of Volunteering and Corporate Engagement, email Karen Zuckerman or call 212-895-3393.